RobinBressan/json-git/README.md

 ### Subscription

-A repository exposes a `subscribe` and `unsubscribe` methods to be notified when a change occur on the repository:
+A repository exposes a `subscribe` and `unsubscribe` methods to be notified when a change occurs in the repository:

 ```js
 const subscriber = ({ head }) => console.log(`The new head of the repository is ${head}`);